shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

             }
         ```

-    - upgrading server in docker-compose
+    - upgrading server running in Docker
         - dump current database by running `docker-compose exec postgres pg_dumpall -l <database_name> -f /var/lib/postgresql/data/<database_name>.backup` (in case you are using more databases repeat this step for each database)
         - backup current database mounted volume `mv var/postgres-data/pgdata var/postgres-data/pgdata.old`
         - change service version in `docker-compose.yml`
             - you should change it also in all `docker-compose*.dist` files such as:
-                - `docker/conf/docker-compose.prod.yml.dist`
                 - `docker/conf/docker-compose.yml.dist`
                 - `docker/conf/docker-compose-mac.yml.dist`
                 - `docker/conf/docker-compose-win.yml.dist`